-- To be held in class on Tuesday, October 9.
+- To be held in class on Tuesday, October 8.
 The test will be based on the material covered in Chapters 1, 2, 3, and 4 in The Psychology of Everyday Life and relevant lecture material.
-(Worth 20% of the final grade.) - To be held in class on Thursday, November 8.
+(Worth 29% of the final grade.) - To be held in class on Thursday, November 5.
 The test will be based on the material covered in Chapters 5, 6, 7, 8 and 9 in The Psychology of Everyday Life and relevant lecture material.
-(Worth 20% of the final grade.)
+(Worth 29% of the final grade.) - Final Exam.

-Final Exam.
 Date to be scheduled by the Registrar.
-The test will be based on the material covered in Chapters 10, 11, 12, 13, and 14 in The Psychology of Everyday Life and relevant lecture material.
-(Worth 20% of the final grade.)
+Cumulative final examination with 80% of the questions based on the material covered in Chapters 10, 11, 12, 13, and 14 in The Psychology of Everyday Life and relevant lecture material.
+Twenty percent (20%) of the final examination questions will come from material covered in Chapters 1 through 9 and lecture material associated with those chapters.
+(Worth 35% of the final grade.)